- On Behalf of Topinka Law

 - Dress appropriately

 - The most important dressing tip is to avoid casual or unkempt clothing.
-The court will often associate tattered, baggy or casual clothes with disrespect for the courtroom or one-self, which would not help in a custody case.
+The court will often associate tattered, baggy, or casual clothes with disrespect for the courtroom or oneself, which would not help in a custody case.
 Instead, consider a dark suit.
 Suits can be expensive, and not feasible for some parents seeking custody.
-If you are in this situation, consider asking a friend or family member if they have suit you could borrow, or search local thrift shops, consignment shops or online sales for good deals on a well-fitting suit.
+If you are in this situation, consider asking a friend or family member if they have a suit you could borrow, or search local thrift shops, consignment shops, or online sales for good deals on a well-fitting suit.

 - Be prepared

 - This is partially where the importance of an attorney comes into play.
-Represented parents show that they have taken the time to discussed their case with a professional family law attorney.
-Also, if you are accusing your spouse of abuse (physical, verbal or substance-related), or are arguing any other position against he child’s other parent, provable documentation or other forms of evidence could greatly advance your hopes of receiving sole custody.
+Represented parents show that they have taken the time to discuss their case with a professional family law attorney.
+Also, if you are accusing your spouse of abuse (physical, verbal, or substance-related), or are arguing any other position against the child’s other parent, provable documentation or other forms of evidence could greatly advance your hopes of receiving sole custody.